fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 ---

-Ha.
+:heart_eyes_cat: to :space_invader: Ha.
 Right, of course it's a butterfly.
 Maybe if you rendered the butterfly a bit more realistic?
 Cartoon butterflies are definitely a bit much when it's about cervixes, which have no relationship to butterflies to my knowledge.
 I'd say just don't overemphasize the logo.

 ---

-Unfortunately I don't think we can alter their logo. :( We can definitely make it smaller, though, and at least it's not pink!
+:space_invader: to :heart_eyes_cat: Unfortunately I don't think we can alter their logo. :( We can definitely make it smaller, though, and at least it's not pink!

+---

+:mortar_board: Butterflys are chill, plus it's unavoidable in this context.

+---

+:tshirt: I don’t have anything really to add that hasn’t been covered, but that you so much for asking and for approaching this in the ways you have.
+You’re awesome!
+Good luck with the project

+---

+:space_invader: to :tshirt: Your gratitude makes me happy, but hopefully soon inclusivity will just be the norm!

+And thank you! :)

+---

+:gemini: It sounds fun, I went into this at because I have a cervix and was curious and not excluded.
+But, one issue I see with the term is that some people won't understand or know what a cervix is.
+If you are ok with that then go ahead, it's a creative way to be direct without excluding anyone that could be excluded, if not then maybe other alternative should be considered.

+Men and women are simple terms that everyone can understand, so I understand your dilema to make it more inclusive while being clear too.

+---

+:space_invader: to :gemini: Interesting point - it didn't occur to me that some people may not know what a cervix is, but I guess even some people's exact definition of words like "vagina" are a bit off.
+I'll have to make a survey to find out how many people don't know and wouldn't look it up.
+Thanks for your feedback!